Stacked-Org/firebase_auth/README.md

 ```

-4. Regrenerate your app via the Stacked CLI: `stacked generate`
+4. Regenerate your app via the Stacked CLI: `stacked generate`
 5. You can now fetch and use the `FirebaseAuthenticationService` from `locator<FirebaseAuthenticationService>()`.

 ### Integrate the social authentication providers